dghuuloc/CS.Teach/Java/Concurrency/README.md

 * **Concurrency:** Running multiple threads simultaneously, either on a single CPU (via time-slicing) or multiple CPU cores.
 * **Thread Safety:** Ensuring shared resources are accessed safely by multiple threads.

+#### Threads and Processes
+A **process** is a running instance of a program with its own memory space.
+A **thread** lives inside a process and shares the same memory and resources with other threads in that process.
+* A **process** is like a house.
+* A **thread** is like a person inside the house working on something.
+All threads in a process share the same environment — so they can communicate easily, but they also need to coordinate to avoid interfering with each other.

+#### **Concurrency vs. Parallelism**
+These two words often cause confusion, but they describe different ideas:
+* **Concurrency** = multiple tasks _in progress_ (not necessarily at the same time).
+* **Parallelism** = multiple tasks _running at the same time_ on multiple cores.
+A single-core CPU can achieve concurrency by quickly switching between threads, while a multi-core CPU can achieve parallelism by running multiple threads truly simultaneously.

+#### Race Conditions and Data Races
+A **race condition** happens when two or more threads try to access and modify shared data at the same time, and the final result depends on the timing of their execution.

+A **data race** is a specific type of race condition where at least one thread writes to shared data without proper synchronization.

+Example idea: Two threads deposit money into the same bank account at the same time.
+Without coordination, one update might overwrite the other, leading to incorrect balances.

 ### Creating Threads in Java
 Java offers two primary ways to create threads: **extending the Thread class** or **implementing the Runnable interface**.